isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/Approved Exporter and Certified Exporter Scheme.md

 ## Useful Resources

-Need more information on how the various scheme work, the benefits, and the criteria for companies to become a AE/CE.
+Need more information on how the various scheme work, the benefits, and the criteria for companies to become an AE/CE.
 Here are some resources which might be useful:

 - Our latest [handbook](/files/businesses/Handbook on the implementation of the Authorised Self Certification Regime V2_final.pdf).